curran/d3-component/README.md

 In addition to an API specification, this project aims to provide:

- * A library that can validate that components conform to the specification.
+ * A library that can validate whether or not a given implementation conform to the specification.
  * A library that provides utilities that make it easier to implement the specification.

 # Introduction